Incident Management from Scratch - Introduction

 3. Triage decisions

-Triage (severity) is determined to determine the response priority for the incident that occurs.
+Triage (severity) is determined to determine the response priority for incidents that occur.

-Setting up triage makes it easier to determine response priorities when multiple incidents occur, understand the importance of incidents from a third-party perspective (such as a business manager), and develop an incident response flow/structure.
+By setting up a triage system, it becomes easier to determine response priorities when multiple incidents occur, understand the importance of incidents from a third-party perspective (such as a business manager), and develop an incident response flow/structure.

-At Ameba, triage is determined as follows, from SEV1 to SEV5, and the response and system differ depending on each level.
+At Ameba, triage is determined as follows: SEV1 - SEV5, and the response and system differ depending on each level.

-For example, in the case of SEV3 or higher incidents, it is mandatory to report the problem to users via the staff blog, and the IC handles the response, including user communication. (*Ameba does not have a communication commander, as it is called from an SRE perspective.
-It is not necessary unless the service requires complex user communication.)
+For example, in the case of incidents of SEV3 or higher, it is mandatory to report the problem to users via the staff blog, and the IC handles the response, including user communication.
+(Note: Ameba does not have what would be called a communication commander from an SRE perspective.
+This is probably not necessary unless the service requires complex user communication.)

-This allows engineers to focus solely on recovery efforts when a major incident occurs.
+This allows engineers to focus solely on recovery work when a major incident occurs.

 On the other hand, for incidents with SEV4 or below, the workflow is not complicated, so the engineer will be responsible for recovery response as the IC.

-If the SEV decision is delayed, the recovery from the disaster itself will also be delayed.
-It is important to create an atmosphere where people can easily request the IC to make an SEV decision if necessary.
+If the SEV decision is delayed, the recovery of the disaster itself will also be delayed.
+It is important to create an environment where people can easily request the IC to make a SEV decision if necessary.

 Conclusion

-This time, we presented three items that are essential when introducing incident management.
+This time, we presented three items that are essential for introducing incident management.

 In the next article, we will introduce specific workflows and problem-solving methods.